A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: Introduction

 \subsubsection{EXTREME HEAT}

-Over the recent years, the overall average temperatures across the globe have been increasing, leading to an increased number of heat waves for a longer duration \cite{zhang2023increased}.
+Average temperatures have increased in recent decades across the globe, leading to an increased number of heat waves, a longer average duration per heat wave, and a longer heat wave season (Fig.~\ref{fig:heatwave_charac}).
+Heat domes contribute strongly to the most extreme heat waves \cite{zhang2023increased}.

-Unlike heat waves, the temperatures can increase 30 degrees above the nominal temperature [deadly heat dome].
-This can have a significant impact on the operating conditions of the power grid, making the power grid extremely vulnerable during such conditions.
-The most recent extreme heat dome was in June 2021 in the Pacific Northwest Region of the U.S. \cite{white2023unprecedented}.
+Heat domes are weather events in which atmospheric currents trap warm air against the Earth's surface.
+These conditions prevent cloud formation, allowing sunlight to further heat the air near the ground.
+Heat domes cause extremely high temperatures that can last for days \cite{heat_blast_1} and cover multiple states (Fig.~\ref{fig:dome_us}), significantly affecting operating conditions for T\&D equipment and simultaneously increasing cooling-related electric demand.
+These factors make the power grid extremely vulnerable during such conditions.

-Heat domes are weather events in which a high-pressure atmosphere pushes warm air toward the Earth's surface.
-These conditions prevent the formation of clouds in the area, allowing sunlight to heat the air near the ground further.
-Heat domes cause extremely high temperatures that can last for days \cite{heat_blast_1} in regions that cover multiple states (Fig.~\ref{fig:dome_us}).
+The most recent extreme heat dome was in June 2021 in the United States' Pacific Northwest region \cite{white2023unprecedented}.
 Historical and projected data suggest that high temperatures caused by heat dome-like events are increasing in intensity at a higher rate than the average global temperatures \cite{zhang2023increased}.
 One projection anticipates that the probability of extreme high-temperature events will grow at an increasing, non-linear rate as the global average temperature rises (Fig.~\ref{fig:heatwave_frequency}) \cite{fischer2015anthropogenic}.